President Trump announces delay of ICE raids that target undocumented families

 Breaking News Emails

-President Donald Trump announced Saturday that he would delay the White House's plans to begin mass raids Sunday against undocumented families.
+President Donald Trump announced Saturday that he would delay plans to begin mass immigration raids Sunday against undocumented families.

-Sharing the news on Twitter, the president said that "at the request of Democrats" the Immigration and Customs Enforcement agency (ICE) would delay the planned mass raid targeting people with deportation orders.
+The president said on Twitter that "at the request of Democrats" the Immigration and Customs Enforcement agency (ICE) would delay the planned mass raids targeting people with deportation orders.

+Two Department of Homeland Security officials told NBC News, however, that the raids were called off in large part because details of the plan had leaked to media.
+A second issue was that ICE did not have plans in place for detaining the 2,000 immigrants — mainly families — whom they were going to arrest and deport, the officials said.

-Trump said he approved the delay so Democrats and Republicans in Congress could work out a compromise on immigration policy — a deal that has so far long eluded the president and his allies.
+Trump claimed on Twitter that he approved the delay so that Democrats and Republicans in Congress could work out a compromise on immigration policy — a deal that has so far long eluded the president and his allies.
 Trump said the deal would have to solve “the Asylum and Loophole problems at the Southern Border.”

 If Congress is unable to strike a deal, “Deportations start!” he wrote.